Five questions with Evan.

 2. Where have you been along the way?
 In the place you are now, where would you take someone who’s never been?

 — I was born in San Antonio, TX, then moved to Rocky Mount, NC, as a kid.
-I grew up there, then after college, I lived in New York City and Los Angeles for around a decade in total.
-I’ve been back in North Carolina (Raleigh) for a few years now. … If someone new were visiting, I’d pull around the car and drive to DC and — just kidding.
-I love my home turf, quaint as it is.
-I think for the greatest cultural experience, I’d take them to Chapel Hill and tour around the university’s campus.
-It really does have some beautiful, historical buildings and neatly designed greenery.
-We could catch a basketball game if it’s in season and then have dinner somewhere on Franklin Street.
+I grew up there, then as an adult, I lived in New York City and Los Angeles for around a decade in total.
+I’ve been back in North Carolina (Raleigh) for a few years now. … If someone new were visiting, I’d take them around the North Carolina and Duke University campuses.
+It’s probably the most “cultural” experience.
+There’s awesome, historical buildings and incredible greenery and gardens at each.
+If it’s in season, we could catch a basketball game and afterward have a fat-ass dinner at one of the haunts on Franklin Street.
 Then, if the person is a little older like me, we can cosplay as college kids late into the night.
-I know a few spots that have lasted.
+I know a few spots that will last forever.

-3. What movie and series have you seen more than any other?
+3. What movie and series have you (honestly) seen more than any other?

 — For movie, it’s The Apartment by Billy Wilder.
-It’s just *chef’s kiss* structurally, with great line after great line and two, perfect reveals.
+It’s just *chef’s kiss* structurally, with great line after great line.
 I love Mr. Baxter’s utter admiration for Ms. Kubelik and her roundabout route to admiration for him.
 Also, few (if any) people can end a movie better than Billy Wilder. … For television, it’s probably Martin but it’s close.
-To be honest, I don’t laugh out loud that often, in regards to what I’m watching, but damn if this show don’t get me going.
+To be honest, I don’t laugh out loud that often, in regards to what I’m watching, but damn if this show doesn’t get me going.
 From a pure, comedy standpoint, the show is one of the most underrated in television history.
-Sincerely, I think Martin Payne’s performance is on par with Lucille Ball in I Love Lucy.
+Sincerely, I think Martin Lawrence’s performance is on par with Lucille Ball in I Love Lucy.
 That’s king and queen (of TV comedy), for me.

 4. Pick a scenic road from anywhere.
 Picture yourself driving.
 It’s night time; the weather is warm and the windows are down.
 What song are you cruising to?

 — I’m gonna go with “Simple Man” by Lynyrd Skynyrd.
-It’s funny; in many ways we stay who we were as teenagers.
+It’s funny; in many ways we stay who we were as teenagers, as far as the things we like in life.
 I discovered this song around the time I learned to drive.
-I can see my friend Lewis and I, at 16, cruising down Highway 64 on a summer night to Tarboro to see a girl we both liked, listening to this song.
-It was nice; neither of us got the girl.
+I can remember my friend Lewis and I, at 16, cruising down Highway 64 on a summer night to Tarboro to see a girl we both liked, belting out this song. … It was nice; neither of us got the girl.

 5. If you could build a hotel anywhere in the world, where would you put it?
 Briefly, what’s the size?
 The style?
 The vibes?